 - Current Basic Life Support Certificate (BCLS).

-An application for admission to the RN to BS program is submitted during Nursing 203.
+An application for admission to the RN to BS program is submitted during the Nursing 203 course.
 Successful candidates will be notified by the Nursing Program regarding their admission status by June.

 Advancing to Nursing Clinicals